 Knee Surgery is a Very Big Deal

-I am now nine days post-surgery, and I can't say I feel much better than I did one day post-surgery.
+I am now nine days post-surgery, and I can't say I feel much better than I did the day after my procedure.

 The pain is, at times, excruciating.
 I am taking Dilaudid and Tylenol for pain, and manage to keep the pain level to a 3 out of 10 most of the time.
 But, especially at night, after hours of lying in one position, it can become unbearable.